hotel occupancy rates

 Which is also considered a room-related occupancy cost.

 If you keep on with high pricing for rooms, the chances are that you will have a lesser occupancy rate as compared to your competitors.
-If you don’t want that to happen, use this API to find hotel prices to set a result-driven hotel price positioning.
+If you don’t want that to happen use this Hotel API to set a result-driven hotel price positioning.

 Since customers are highly price-sensitive, they prefer booking only in hotels conducting special discounts or offers.